"The Right to Free Speech" is a

 How should we respond, for example, when racists try to speak on college campuses, such as Charles "blacks are genetically less intelligent than whites" Murray's recent attempt to speak at Middlebury College reported here.
 This is a question that we should answer by figuring out how, in the specific circumstances of the moment, we can best prevent racist views from gaining support and from being acted upon.
 The notion of a "right to free speech" has absolutely nothing useful to offer us in this effort.
 Let's look closely at this so-called "Right of Free Speech."

 Voltaire's Famous Declaration

-Let's start by examining the famous statement attributed (perhaps apochrophally) to Voltaire: "I disagree with what you are saying, but I will defend to the death your right to say it."
+Let's start by examining the famous statement attributed (perhaps apocryphally) to Voltaire: "I disagree with what you are saying, but I will defend to the death your right to say it."
 This is a stupid statement.
 Here's why.
 "Saying" is a form of "doing."
-Whenever two or more human beings do something for a shared goal, it is virtually always the case that it required some previous "saying" to make this "doing" possible.
+Whenever two or more human beings do something for a shared goal, it is virtually always the case that it requires some previous "saying" to make this "doing" possible.
 Joint actions require prior communication to motivate the action and formulate how to execute it.
 "Saying" is a key part of "doing"--often the most important part.

 Nobody would say, "I disagree with what you are doing, but I will defend to the death your right to do it" would they?

 Consider this act of "saying": a bunch of people are driving a truck around the city and using a bullhorn to say (not do, just say, mind you), "It's time to burn the Jews who are the cause of all our suffering; let's start by assembling at 4th and Vine at 5 P.M. today; bring weapons."